seapagan/update_repo/README.md

 - Improve the stats / info at end-of-job :
   * errors or connection problems `[IN PROGRESS]`
   * _more..._
 - Add command line options to override configuration, and even specify an alternate config file.
-Any options so specified will have precedence over settings specified in the configuration file.
+Any options so specified will have precedence over settings specified in the configuration file. `[IN PROGRESS]`
 - Add command line options for verbose or quiet, with same options in config file.
 - Add ability to specify a new directory (containing Git repos) to search from the command line, and optionally save this to the standard configuration.
 - Add new repo from the command line that will be cloned to the default repo directory and then updated as usual.
 Extra flag added for "add only, clone later" for offline use.